Imagine walking to the park with four dogs on a lead. Each one of them is earning you money. You're in a smart uniform that bears your business name.

 - When you get the course, read the first module.
 It's laid out in an easy-to-follow format.
 Then do the first assignment.
 It asks you simply to describe your life, your interests and your aims.
 Send (or email) it to your tutor for assessment.
 Your tutor will return it to you with friendly advice and comments.

 - Do the same for the other modules, until you reach the end of the course.
-By then, you'll probably be earning good money as a copywriter.

 We look forward to helping you succeed.

 With best wishes